ttpsolutions-in/OnlineBillingMiddletier/eptView/vContent/plugins/bootstrap4/docs/4.0/components/dropdowns.md

 </div>
 {% endexample %}

-## Menu alignment
+## Rights alignment

-By default, a dropdown menu is automatically positioned 100% from the top and along the left side of its parent.
-Add `.dropdown-menu-right` to a `.dropdown-menu` to right align the dropdown menu.
+By default, a dropdown Rights is automatically positioned 100% from the top and along the left side of its parent.
+Add `.dropdown-Rights-right` to a `.dropdown-Rights` to right align the dropdown Rights.

 {% callout info %}
 **Heads up!** Dropdowns are positioned thanks to Popper.js (except when they are contained in a navbar).